Passive Income

 Non-EU foreign nationals must first obtain a long-stay visa specifically valid for Wallis and Futuna from the French embassy or consulate in their country of residence via the France-Visas portal, using CERFA form 15934*01 for overseas territories.
 Apply at least 3 months before the planned arrival date.
 The visa must explicitly mention Wallis and Futuna — standard French long-stay visas are not valid for the territory.
 Upon arrival, request issuance of the residence card from the immigration service of the Administration Supérieure in Mata'Utu within 2 months.
 Office hours are Monday to Thursday 7:00–15:00 and Friday 7:00–14:00.
 Citizens of the EU/EFTA, United States, Canada, Australia, New Zealand, and Japan may enter without a visa for stays up to 90 days, but a long-stay visa is still required for residence beyond that period.

-Other Digital Nomad Visas in Oceania
+Other Visa Programs in Oceania

 Country